 IEEE 802 LMSC is a committee of the IEEE Standards Association and Technical Activities, two of the Major Organizational Units of the Institute of Electrical and Electronics Engineers (IEEE).
 IEEE has about 400,000 members in over 160 countries.
 IEEE’s core purpose is to foster technological innovation and excellence for the benefit of humanity.
 In submitting this document, IEEE 802 LMSC acknowledges and respects that other components of IEEE Organizational Units may have perspectives that differ from, or compete with, those of IEEE 802 LMSC.
 Therefore, this submission should not be construed as representing the views of IEEE as a whole.

 In the past ten years, the IEEE 802 LMSC has overseen the development of many standards (including IEEE Std.
 802.11ac-2014 [1], IEEE Std.
 802.11ah-2016 [2], and IEEE Std.
-802.11ax-2021 [3]) that operate in unlicensed bands and can provide physical layer throughputs from 150 Kbps in support of IoT devices to over 1 Gb/s in support of applications such as teleconferencing, video, and video gaming.
+802.11ax-2021 [3]) that operate in unlicensed bands and can provide physical layer throughputs from 150 kb/s in support of IoT devices to over 1 Gb/s in support of applications such as teleconferencing, video, and video gaming.
 The current Wi-Fi HaLow technology [4] is based on the IEEE Std.
 802.11ah-2016 standard [2].
 The current Wi-Fi 6 and Wi-Fi 6E technologies [5] are based on the IEEE Std.
 802.11ax-2021 standard [3].
 IEEE P802.11be [6] will provide physical layer throughput capacity at gigabit speeds and is the basis that the upcoming Wi-Fi 7 technologies [7] utilize for development.
 These IEEE 802 technologies have become an integral part of global citizens’ lives.

 IEEE Std 802.15.4 serves billions of devices worldwide using unlicensed spectrum for many applications such as IoT sensors, monitoring, control, real-time location services, and secure access control.
-A major revision to the IEEE Std 802.15.4-2020 standard has commenced, rolling up several published amendments since 2020, including IEEE Std 802.15.4z-2020 [8], which defined enhanced UWB technology.
+A major revision project to the IEEE Std 802.15.4-2020 standard has commenced, rolling up several published amendments since 2020, including IEEE Std 802.15.4z-2020 [8], which defined enhanced UWB technology.
 IEEE Std 802.15.4z-2020 is already widely being used in consumer, automotive, commercial, and industrial markets.
-In addition to the revision to IEEE Std 802.15.4-2020 a new amendment on “Next generation UWB, which will be rolled up in a future revision to IEEE 802.15.4, is being developed in task group IEEE 802.15.4ab [9] to further enhance UWB capabilities for better performance, greater precision, and new uses such as presence detection and other sensing applications.
+In addition to the revision to IEEE Std 802.15.4-2020, a new amendment on “Next generation UWB,” which will be rolled up in a future revision to IEEE 802.15.4, is being developed in task group IEEE 802.15.4ab [9] to further enhance UWB capabilities for better performance, greater precision, and new uses such as presence detection and other sensing applications.

 Discussion: The 915-928 MHz and 2.4 GHz Bands are Already Heavily Used

-Satellite IoT undoubtedly has a role to play in Australia where the population is concentrated in towns and cities, and where the use of sensors in remote areas is desirable, e.g., for agricultural, mining, flood, and bushfire monitoring use cases.
+Satellite IoT undoubtedly has a role to play in Australia where the use of sensors in remote areas is desirable, e.g., for agricultural, mining, flood, and bushfire monitoring use cases.

-However, the 915-928 MHz and 2.4 GHz LIPD frequency bands in Australian towns and cities are already heavily used by the following and other technologies.
+However, the 915-928 MHz and 2.4 GHz LIPD frequency bands in Australian towns and cities are already heavily used.

 In the 915-928 MHz band, Wi-Fi HaLow (IEEE 802.11ah), Wi-SUN (IEEE 802.15.4g), LoRaWAN, and RFID devices are present throughout Australia.
 In particular: